dousseaux/qikserve-challenge/README.md

 ## How To Run

 The solution is built on top of Ruby on Rails and is setup to run with docker.
-**The following script must be executed from the project root path!**
+**The following scripts must be executed from the project root path!**

 Setup the container.
 This can take a while for the first time: